Kristine Lütke

-Kristine Lütke (born 29 June 1982) is a German politician for the FDP and since 2021 member of the Bundestag, the federal diet.
+Kristine Lütke (born 29 June 1982) is a German politician of the FDP who served as member of the Bundestag from 2021 to 2025.

-Life
+Early life and education

 Lütke grew up in Schwand in the municipality of Schwanstetten.
 In 1989, after graduating from high school in Roth, she spent a year abroad in Canada.
 She then studied social work at the Technische Hochschule Nürnberg from 2002 to 2007 and graduated with a degree in social pedagogy.
 This was followed by studies in gerontology at the Friedrich-Alexander University of Erlangen-Nuremberg from 2007 to 2010.
 From 2013 to 2014, Lütke took further training to become a facilities manager.

-Together with her family she runs a senior care and nursing facility in Lauf.
+Together with her family, Lütke runs a senior care and nursing facility in Lauf.

-Politics
+Political career

 Lütke has been a member of the FDP since 2017.
 In 2018, she was chairwoman of the Wirtschaftsjunioren Deutschlands.
 She is treasurer of the FDP Bavaria and a district councilor in the district of Nürnberger Land.

 Lütke ran in the 2021 German federal election as a direct candidate in the Roth federal electoral district and in 12th place on the state list of the FDP.
-As the FDP Bavaria won 14 seats, Lütke is a member of the 20th German Bundestag.
+As the FDP Bavaria won 14 seats, Lütke was a member of the 20th German Bundestag.

 In December 2021, Lütke was elected as the addiction and drug policy spokeswoman of the FDP parliamentary group.
-She is also a member of the Health Committee.
+She was also a member of the Health Committee.